 Correct letter formation is taught in EYFS and is continued throughout the school with teachers responding to individual needs of their class.
 Cursive handwriting is expected of all pupils across all forms of written work.
 Where needed, pupils will receive extra support with their handwriting as they progress through our school.
 Phonics (using Bug Phonics) is taught in KYFS and KS1.
+Rapid Phonics is used to support KS2 pupils where needed.
 Jane Considine's The Spelling Book is taught across KS2 classes.
 Pupils also have access to Spelling Shed and Nessy where needed.